 - Presence of key information

 - Browser compatibility.

-TIP: Use the top entrance paths for your most popular landing page to get insights on what sort of content users where looking for.
+TIP: Use the top entrance paths for your most popular landing page to get insights on what sort of content users were looking for.

-- A good practise is to group you website pages into Categories in Google Analytics and if you find that most of the traffic is for filtered pages or search results pages then investigate more and find an insight.
+- A good practice is to group you website pages into Categories in Google Analytics and if you find that most of the traffic is for filtered pages or search results pages then investigate more and find insights.

-- Sometimes you can find that you can add a product category into your website instead of getting people to filtered a set of products.
+- Sometimes you can find that you can add a product category into your website instead of getting people to filter a set of products.

-- Site Search tend to be good for conversions.
+- Site Search tends to be good for conversions.
 People who do a search tend to convert more than people who do not search.

 SETTING GOALS AND KPI’S THAT DEFINE THE SUCCESS OF YOUR WEBSITE